 A switch can be easily configured in any Ethernet, Fast Ethernet, or Gigabit Ethernet network to significantly boost bandwidth while using conventional cabling and network cards.

 Application Examples

-The SMC8150L2 is not only designed to segment your network, but also to provide a wide range of options in setting up network connections.
-Some typical applications are described below.
+These switches are not only designed to segment your network, but also to provide a wide range of options in setting up network connections.
+Some typical applications are described in the following pages.